This is Lolita. She is 20 feet long and weighs 7,000 pounds.

 With no mental, physical, or emotional stimulation, Lolita spends her days floating sluggishly.
 She currently shares her tiny tank with a few dolphins but has no orca companions.
-Her former orca tankmate, Hugo, committed suicide after repeatedly smashing his head into the walls of the tank.
+Her former orca tankmate, Hugo, killed himself after repeatedly smashing his head into the walls of the tank.

-Held in a small barren tank with virtually no opportunity to engage in any natural behavior, Lolita exhibits abnormal repetitive behavior, such as bobbing her head:
+Held in a small barren tank with virtually no opportunity to engage in any natural behavior, Lolita exhibits abnormal repetitive behavior, such as swimming repeatedly in patterns and bobbing her head :